threefoldfoundation/www_docs_threefold_io/docs_website/docs/tokenomics.md

 The **INCA token** allows anyone, anywhere, to access the ThreeFold ecosystem.

 - **ThreeFold V4** is a self-healing data, network, and cloud Internet infrastructure laying the foundation for Web4.
-- It is composed of nodes, routers, and phones, all connected over the **ThreeFold Grid**, an end-to-end encrypted network that works with, and in parallel to, the current Internet.
+- It is composed of nodes, routers, and phones, all connected to the **ThreeFold Network** and compatible with the current Internet.

 ### Expansion Phase of the Grid